Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Extra tame maps: canonical decomposition

 Relative to a hyperbolic metric on $S$, we will pick an almost geodesic representative for the components of $\PSper$ and $\Sinf$ as follows.
 For each non-annular component $X$, let $X^*$ be the almost geodesic representative of $X$.
 Recall this means that we first take the geodesic representative $X^\circ$ of the interior of $X$ and then remove a small regular neighborhood of a boundary component of $X^\circ$ which is homotopic to another boundary component of $X^\circ$.
 By an abuse of notation, we will continue to use $\PSper$ and $\Sinf$ as the union of the representatives of their components.
 We define whose isotopy class is independent of the choice of the hyperbolic metric on $S$.

-Then: \begin{itemize} \item $\Sper$ is the components of the union of $\PSper$ (the subsurface spanned by periodic curves) and the negative Euler characteristic components of $\PS0$, \item $\Sinf$ is --- as already said --- the subsurface spanned by wandering curves, \item $S_0$ is the union of all components in $\PS0$ which have non-negative Euler characteristic. \end{itemize}
+Then: \begin{itemize} \item $\Sper$ is the union of $\PSper$ (the subsurface spanned by periodic curves) and the negative Euler characteristic components of $\PS0$, \item $\Sinf$ is --- as already said --- the subsurface spanned by wandering curves, \item $S_0$ is the union of all components in $\PS0$ which have non-negative Euler characteristic. \end{itemize}

 As just seen, a fundamental step in the proof of the proposition is to show that, for an extra tame map, $\Cper$ and $\Cinf$ span subsurfaces $\PSper$ and $\Sinf$.
 We then need to show that $\PS0$ has no interesting topology.
 All three proofs are done via contradiction.
-Namely, we will show that if the required statement s false, then we can use Lemma \ref{lem:not-good} to find an essential curve $\alpha$ with infinite limit set $\L(\alpha)$.
+Namely, we will show that if the required statement is false, then we can use Lemma \ref{lem:not-good} to find an essential curve $\alpha$ with infinite limit set $\L(\alpha)$.
 The proofs in the cases of the $\PSper$ and $\Sinf$ are independent of each other.
 The proof for $\PS0$ is more technical, and it relies on the fact that we already know it is a subsurface, being the complement of two subsurfaces, and further no curve in $\PS0$ can be periodic or wandering, and thus must limit onto a non-empty collection of lines.

 Let us then prove that $\Sinf$ and $\PSper$ are subsurfaces.

 \begin{lemma} If \(f\) is extra tame, then $\Cinf$ spans a subsurface $\Sinf$.
 Every curve in $\Sinf$ is wandering, and if $\alpha$ is any curve with $\L(\alpha) \ne \emptyset$, then $\L(\alpha)$ does not intersect $S_\infty$ essentially. \end{lemma}